rahul-gharat/dronahq-docs/docs/reference/keywords.md

 # Keywords

-Keywords are predefined variables in a studio that users can use in their applications.
+Keywords are predefined variables in a DronaHQ that users can use in their applications.
 They provide important information about the logged-in user or the application's state, which is vital for building logical workflows.
-In the Studio, there are three different sets of keywords available, each serving different purposes and located in various locations within the studio.
+In the Studio, there are three different sets of keywords available, each serving different purposes and located in various locations within the DronaHQ.

 - [App builder keywords](/reference/keywords.md/#app-builder-keywords)
 - [Automation keywords](/reference/keywords.md/#automation-keywords)